Marko010101/WeatherAPP/README.md

 npm start
 ```

-or Alternatively, you can access the website directly at --- https://tbcxusaid.netlify.app/.
+or Alternatively, you can access My website directly at --- https://tbcxusaid.netlify.app/.